nol166/JS-Closures/README.md

 * Open [index.html](Activities/04-Stu_Closure-Basics/Solved/index.html) in your browser and prepare to demonstrate the output in the developer console.

   * When the function is invoked it should remember the state of the number that it is decreasing.
-For example, if we started with `90` and decreased by `5`, then the output would be something like this:
+For example, if we started with `90` and decreased by `5`, then the output look something like this had we invoked the function 4 different times:

   ```js
   90